fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 2 - Complexity of Algorithms.md

     **then return** $i$
 **else return** $-1$

+In the case of not found or last element:
 Binary search checks the while loop which is a comparison 2n times because of the  **while** $i < n \ \text{AND} \ x \neq a_i$
 So 2n comparisons are already made now the last 2 comparisons come for the closing iteration, the n+1 iteration.
 Here the first comparison in the while loop fail and go directly to if statement, which is one comparison.